Find the shortest path in a grid in XNA

 • Begin at the start tile and set its path length to zero.

-• Recursively handle each sibling.
+• Recursively handle each sibling, as below:

 Step 1: Spreading